UBlock Origin: uBlock Origin

-uBlock Origin Lite

-In 2023, Google made changes known as "Manifest V3" to the WebRequest API used by ad blocking and privacy extensions to block and modify network connections.
-Following Google's implementation of Manifest V3 and the end of support for V2 (which was ultimately implemented in March 2025), uBlock Origin's effectiveness is drastically reduced in Google Chrome and other Chromium-based browsers.

-As a result, uBlock Origin Lite was created and designed to comply with the new extension framework. uBO Lite differs from uBO in several key aspects, primarily due to the constraints and design goals associated with Manifest V3.
-Specifically, it lacks filter list updates outside of extension updates, and has no custom filters, strict-blocked pages, per-site switches, or dynamic filtering.
-Google has been criticized for implementing some of these features due to its domination (Google Ads) in the online advertising market.

-As of August 2025, the Chrome version of uBlock Origin Lite has over 9 million active users.

-Following a dispute with Mozilla add-on administrators over perceived security flaws, Raymond Hill pulled uBlock Origin Lite from the Firefox Marketplace in August 2025.
-The classic (MV2) version is unaffected and is still developed for Firefox, which is its preferred platform.
-Subsequently, community developers created a sideloaded version for Firefox via GitHub.
+uBlock Origin remains independent and does not allow ads for payment.
+The project refuses donations and instead advises supporters to donate to maintainers of block lists.
+Hill continued to work on the extension under the name uBlock Origin, abbreviated as uBO and originally as uBlock_{0}.

+In January 2016, uBlock Origin was added to the repositories for Debian 9 and Ubuntu 16.04.
+The extension was awarded "Pick of the Month" by Mozilla for May 2016.

+On December 11, 2016, Nik Rolls released a fork of uBlock Origin for the Microsoft Edge browser (now known as Microsoft Edge Legacy).
+In April 2020, this fork was deprecated as Microsoft replaced Microsoft Edge Legacy with a Chromium-based Edge.

 Features

 Blocking and filtering

 uBlock Origin supports the majority of Adblock Plus's filter syntax.
 The popular filter lists EasyList and EasyPrivacy are enabled by default.
 The extensions are capable of importing hosts files and a number of community-maintained lists are available at installation.
 Among the host files available, Peter Lowe's ad servers & tracking list and lists of malware domains such as uBlock Origin's own anti-malicious filter called Badware risks are also enabled as default, preventing users from visiting malicious websites such as those used for phishing, scams, malware, and more.
 Some additional features include dynamic filtering of scripts and iframes and a tool for webpage element hiding.

-uBlock Origin offers several features not found in the original uBlock.
-These include: